Where to Begin

 Choice of wallet depends a lot on individual needs and goals, but for your first wallet, try to avoid being impetuous or lazy.
 If someone dropped a chunk of gold in your lap and asked “How would you like to store this?”, you would probably say “I’d like your best, state-of-the-art, long-term security solution, please.”
 You wouldn’t say, “That shed over there seems ok, although I may have given my neighbor Joe a key at some point…”

-Crypto may not be a chunk of gold yet, but you are putting in your own money into it, so choose the best security for your hard earned cash right from the start.
-Get a hardware wallet (reputable ones start at around $50) or use the MEWconnect app.
+Crypto may not be a chunk of gold yet, but you are putting in your own money into it, so choose the best security for your hard earned coins right from the start.
+Get a hardware wallet (reputable ones start at around $50) or MEW's mobile Ethereum wallet (MEW wallet app).

 Creating and Accessing Different Wallets

 The procedure for creating a wallet will vary depending on the method and service provider you are going to use, but in all cases you will be required to copy some information and then keep it very safe.
-Usually, the information will consist of two items:
+Usually, the information – also known as your wallet keys – will consist of two items:

-1. a phrase of 12 or 24 words, called ‘mnemonic’, ‘recovery’ or ‘seed’ phrase, which is used to restore wallet access under emergency circumstances
+1. a phrase of 12 or 24 words, called ‘mnemonic’, ‘recovery’ or ‘seed’ phrase, which is used to restore wallet access if you lose your phone, your computer breaks, and other emergencies

 Let’s view specific examples.